A-Rocha-Kenya/Birds-of-Kenya/README.md

 | `VN` | Vagrant from the Nearctic region. |
 | `VSA` | Vagrant from southern Africa. |

-## Maintaining the site and data

-Edit `data/main.csv` to update the checklist.
-Keep its header row and UTF-8 encoding intact: `src/script.js` uses the field names to construct the table and its external links.
-Rows are expected to follow the value order defined by `sort`.

-To add a new external identifier link or modify a current one, update the matching field handling in [`src/script.js`](src/script.js).
-To change table tooltips or the set of hidden columns, update its configuration there.

-Before publishing a data change, run `python3 tests/validate_data.py`, then check that the table loads, filters work, the relevant identifier links resolve, and the export contains the intended view.

 ## Source documents

 The project includes the original source files: